AbisheakJacob/Crew_Scheduling/README.md

 ## Pairing Generation
 The pairing generation process uses depth first search algorithm and is divided into two principal components: Duty Generation and Pairing Generation.
+- Duty Generation: Flight schedules are processed to generate flight duties, ensuring coverage of all flight legs while meeting legality constraints.
+- Pairing Generation: Pairings are generated from flight duties, ensuring each flight leg is covered by at least one pairing.

 # Data Collection
 The data is collected from airline aggregrators by using a web scraper extension.
 These extensions are typically browser add-ons or plugins that enhance the functionality of web browsers, allowing users to gather information from websites without manual copying and pasting.